 People with bipolar disorder are

 Some treatments for depression can trigger an initial manic phase in a person who has the condition.
 This first experience of mania may be the first sign that a person has bipolar disorder.

 Counseling or cognitive behavioral therapy (CBT) can help a person with bipolar disorder, as it can make them more aware of the negative aspects of their behavior and of triggers that could sabotage their treatment, such as substance use.

 Learning tips for getting enough sleep, dealing with stress, and establishing a steady work-life balance may all help to control mood changes.

 If medication and talk therapy are not effective in managing the symptoms of bipolar disorder, a psychiatrist may consider electroconvulsive therapy (ECT).

 In ECT, a doctor applies a controlled electric shock to certain areas of the brain in order to cause a seizure.
-Doctors do not know exactly how it works, but there is evidence that ECT can help to regulate mood and other symptoms.
+Doctors do not know exactly how it works, but there is evidence that ECT can help to

 A doctor will only recommend it if symptoms are severe, if medication and counseling do not work, or if the person is unable to take or tolerate medication.

 Bipolar disorder is a lifelong disorder that can have a severe impact on the individual and their family and friends.

 Getting help early and actively participating in treatment are the keys to successfully managing this condition.